szktkfm/mdtt/README.md

 <img src="assets/04.gif" width=500>

-To create a new table without using an existing file, simply run mdtt without any arguments:
+To create a new table without an existing file, run `mdtt` without any arguments:

 ```sh
 mdtt